pagalvin/tsbook/README.md

 # Moving On

 That's it's for the fluffies.
-The next chapter discussed some out of scope topics just so that you don't get your hopes up on things not covered elsewhere.
+The next chapter discusses some out of scope topics so that you don't get your hopes up for things not covered here in the book.

 ---
 [^1]: That's not to say that they are doing it well, but they are surely giving it a try.